Horne v. Department of Agriculture: National Raisin Reserve

-Initial dispute with Raisin Committee
+Initial dispute with Raisin Administrative Committee

 Marvin Horne, a raisin grower operating outside Kerman, California, did not want to give any of his raisins to the Raisin Committee.
-Because the raisin reserve was not collected from growers but from the raisin handlers who sell raisins directly to buyers, Horne restructured his farm to act as both a grower and a handler.
+Because the raisin reserve was not collected from growers but from raisin handlers who sold raisins directly to buyers, Horne restructured his farm to act as both a grower and a handler.
 He then contended that the reserve requirement no longer applied to him.
 However, the Raisin Committee disagreed.
-When the Committee sent its trucks to collect Horne's raisins Horne refused to allow them onto his property.
+When the Committee sent its trucks to collect Horne's raisins, Horne refused to allow them onto his property.
 The Committee then fined Horne $680,000, the value of the raisins plus a penalty.
 Horne then filed suit in federal court, complaining that the raisin reserve violated the U.S. Constitution.
-Unconvinced, Fresno federal district Judge Lawrence Joseph O'Neill granted summary judgment to the United States Department of Agriculture.
+Unconvinced, United States District Court for the Eastern District of California Judge Lawrence Joseph O'Neill granted summary judgment to the USDA.
 Horne appealed, but a panel of the Ninth Circuit Court of Appeals affirmed, finding that the district court did not even have jurisdiction to hear the constitutional claim.
 Horne petitioned the United States Supreme Court for a writ of certiorari, which was granted.
-Former Tenth Circuit Judge and Stanford Law Professor Michael McConnell argued before the Court on behalf of Horne.
+Former Tenth Circuit Court of Appeals judge and Stanford Law School professor Michael McConnell argued before the Court on behalf of Horne.

 Horne I

-In a unanimous opinion by Justice Clarence Thomas, the Court held that the Ninth Circuit had jurisdiction to consider Horne's case.
+In a unanimous opinion written by Justice Clarence Thomas, the Court held that the Ninth Circuit had jurisdiction to consider Horne's case.
 The Court first ruled that Horne's attempt to avoid the AMAA by restructuring his farm as a combined raisin grower and handler was ineffective.
-However, because the law applies to Horne, his challenge to the raisin reserve was ripe.
-Justice Thomas also concluded that the Tucker Act did not require Horne to sue in the Court of Federal Claims because the AMAA has a comprehensive regulatory scheme.
-Consequently, Justice Thomas held the case should be remanded to the Ninth Circuit to consider the merits of Horne's takings claim.
+However, because the law applied to Horne, his challenge to the raisin reserve was ripe.
+Justice Thomas also concluded that the Tucker Act did not require Horne to sue in the Court of Federal Claims because the AMAA had a comprehensive regulatory scheme.
+Consequently, Justice Thomas held that the case should be remanded to the Ninth Circuit to consider the merits of Horne's takings claim.

 Horne II

-On remand the same panel of the Ninth Circuit found that there had been no taking because the Takings Clause protects personal property, like raisins, less than real property.
+On remand, the same panel of the Ninth Circuit found that there had been no taking because the Takings Clause protects personal property, like raisins, less than real property.
 Again, Horne petitioned for a writ of certiorari and, again, the petition was granted.
-Professor McConnell returned to argue the case for Horne but Deputy U.S. Solicitor General Edwin Kneedler now argued for the Government.
+Stanford Law School professor Michael McConnell returned to argue the case for Horne, while Deputy U.S. Solicitor General Edwin Kneedler argued for the Government.